-Having seen how wildlife uses this garden, I can recommend perennials, shrubs and small trees.
-You need do little once they are planted – the flowers come, the fruit (berries, plums) follows, and the wildlife finds it.
-If you have the space for water, ponds are welcomed by many creatures.
+Having seen wildlife using this garden, we can recommend perennials, shrubs and small trees.
+You need do little once they are planted – the flowers come, the fruit (berries, plums) follows, and wildlife finds it.
+If you have space for water, even the smallest pond will draw in many creatures.
 And, wherever possible, you can plant native wildflowers.

 Let’s get Britain buzzing again

-Pollinators are in decline all over the country… bees, butterflies, moths, hoverflies… and North London is no exception.
-Since 2008 when I took over the garden, fewer and fewer winged things have paid us a visit.
-There were days when several bumblebees appearing together was an event, & the buzz is greatly missed.
-After a difficult spring, 2016 has seen pollinator numbers up here – but without the buzz of years gone by.
+Pollinators – bees, butterflies, moths, hoverflies – are in decline all over the country.
+North London is no exception.
+Since 2008 when I took over the garden, numbers of flying visitors have been in decline.
+Several bumblebees appearing together was an event on some summer days, & the buzz is greatly missed.
+After a difficult spring, pollinator numbers are up here (2016) – but without the buzz of years gone by.

 a river of wildflowers

-Before London 2012’s Olympic games, the public were encouraged to help stop the decline in pollinators & get Britain buzzing again by planting a River of Wildflowers.
-The words were from Sarah Raven, gardener and writer, known for her work at Sissinghurst & appearances on BBC’s Gardener’s World.
-Short clips from her series, Bees Butterflies and Blooms on the BBC2 website show the sowing of meadows for the new Olympic park.
+Before London 2012’s Olympic games, the public were encouraged by Sarah Raven to help stop the decline in pollinators & get Britain buzzing again by planting a River of Wildflowers.
+This gardener and writer is known for her work at Sissinghurst & appearances on BBC’s Gardener’s World.
+On BBC2’s website, clips from her series Bees Butterflies and Blooms showed meadows being sown for the new Olympic Park.
 Three different meadow wildflower mixes were trialled & the best chosen, for longest flowering and bringing in the pollinators, before the games began.

 Sarah’s campaign to increase pollinator numbers began at her cutting garden at Perch Farm.
-She spoke to a neighbouring farmer, asking whether he could leave a strip of his land for wildflowers, & he agreed.
-Pollinators visiting Sarah’s wildflowers can now cross over to the new wildflower farm strip, flying along it as though swimming up a river, a river of wildflowers.
+She asked a neighbouring farmer whether he could leave a strip of his land for wildflowers, & he agreed.
+Pollinators can now fly from Sarah’s wildflowers into the new farm strip as though swimming up a river of wildflowers.

 Visit Sarah’s website for inspiration.
 You can order books, plants & seeds from her at Perch Farm, sign up for a course or arrange to receive her newsletter.